-On Versailles, Kidney Stones, Music, and Dissonance
+On Versailles, Kidney Stones, and Dissonance

-On Versailles, Kidney Stones, Music, and Dissonance
+On Versailles, Kidney Stones, and Dissonance

 Part I: Milo and the Lion